isaacnmm/pestpolicy-hugo2XX/content/posts/do-cats-eat-lizards/index.md

 ### 1. How Do Cat Eat Lizards
 Cats normally hunt and kill the lizards before eating them.
 The cat will cut (using its teeth-canines) lizard into parts for easier swallowing.
 Also, the cat can tear the soft flesh from the body meat of the lizard.
 Main parts of lizards that are usually fed on by the cats include the body meat, limbs and the tail.
 When feeding on the lizards, cats do not remove lizards skin (which is infectious in some lizard species).
 Most cats do not eat the Head of lizard unless when they swallow lizard whole (which is a rare case).
 Small cats dont eat the lizards bones.
 You will, probably, find bones leftovers where the cat was feeding.
 Cats dont hunt lizards as a group unless when training their kitten.
-You are not likely to spot cats feeding since they hide mostly.�After killing the lizard, cat begins by eating the tail since its soft, fatty and its caudal bones can be chewed together with meat easily.
+You are not likely to spot cats feeding since they hide mostly.After killing the lizard, cat begins by eating the tail since its soft, fatty and its caudal bones can be chewed together with meat easily.
 ### 2. Which Lizards Do Cats Eat Most?
 Your pet cat may not be selective when hunting lizards for food.
 However, most cats have been found to hunt more some of the following lizard species:
 1. **House lizards (Gecko).**These lizards are readily available at many homes and are safer when eaten by cats (not toxic/poisonous, contains no venom).